Child Welfare Worker

 Trauma Informed Care

-For Child Protection (welfare workers), understanding trauma-informed care is essential to their work with children and families impacted by abuse and neglect.
-Trauma-informed care is an approach to service delivery that recognizes and responds to the impact of trauma on an individual’s well-being.
-By understanding the effects of trauma, Child Protection (welfare workers) can better support children and families, build positive relationships, and promote healing and resilience.
-The trauma-informed approach emphasizes safety, choice, collaboration, trustworthiness, and empowerment, with a focus on the strengths and needs of the individual.
-By adopting a trauma-informed approach, Child Protection (welfare workers) can help create a safe and supportive environment for children and families to heal and thrive.
+Trauma-informed care is an approach that recognizes and responds to the impact of trauma on an individual’s well-being.
+The trauma-informed approach highlights safety, choice, collaboration, trustworthiness, and empowerment, with a focus on the strengths and needs of the individual.
+As a child welfare specialist, adopting and understanding trauma-informed care is essential to your work with children and families impacted by abuse and neglect.
+It can help create positive relationships and a supportive environment for children and families to thrive.

 Links